twr14152/Network-Automation-Scripts-Python3/README.md

 I will be archiving or deleting scripts that no longer provide value.

 ### pyGNMI
+- 10/29/2025 - Arista ceos by default use port TCP/6030 which was pre-standard so updated that to TCP/57400.
+You do need to update MGMT-ACL to permit it to get it to work
 - 10/24/2025 - Playing around with pyGNMI (get/set) functionality
 - Interface configuration possible with arista openconfig yang models using pyGNMI
 - Had no luck configurating any ospf on the devices using pyGNMI.
 Believe it to be an issue with aristas openconfig/yang compatability/integration